-Lady Gowrie Tasmania celebrates Aboriginal and Torres Strait Islander cultures and acknowledges that they have been nurturing and teaching children on this land for many decades and we continue to honour and respect that role.
+Lady Gowrie Tasmania celebrates Aboriginal and Torres Strait Islander cultures and acknowledges that they have been nurturing and teaching children on this land for thousands of years and we continue to honour and respect that role.

 For further information about Lady Gowrie Tasmania’s Reconciliation Action Plan (October 2019 – October 2020) please click on link at the bottom of this page.

 ‘We wish Lady Gowrie Tasmania well as it takes these first critical steps in its reconciliation journey.
 We encourage the organisation to embrace this journey with open hearts and minds, to grow from the challenges, and to build on the successes.’

 Governance and Management

 Lady Gowrie Tasmania is governed by a voluntary Board of Directors.
 The Board is the legal entity and as such is responsible for the overall direction of the organisation.
 Board Members are selected for their skills, knowledge and experience.
 The Board of Directors are committed to good corporate governance and adhere to the legal, fiscal and mandatory duties of an incorporated association.

 The Annual General Meeting of the Organisation is conducted in November each year to report the activities of the organisation and to distribute the audited financial reports.
 The current Board of Directors listing is displayed at all sites.
 The Senior Leadership Team, led by the Chief Executive Officer, is responsible for the day-to-day operations of the organisation.